Cohnway Matthew Johnson

 Chaplain/Firefighter Parker was responding to a hay bale fire incident in his personally operated vehicle, a Ford pickup truck.
 As he responded, his vehicle left the right side of the roadway, went through a ditch, and collided with a brick barrier and trees.
 The vehicle finally came to rest at a row of trees.
 Firefighter Parker was found unconscious inside of the vehicle.
 Firefighter Parker suffered a heart attack and became unconscious as he responded.
 Firefighter Parker was transported to the hospital and treated for a heart attack.
 He died on August 13, 2014.
 Our thoughts and prayers are with the Parker family.

 Dave “Chief 5” Anderson, 66 of Fort Shaw, Montana 08-25-14

 Chief Anderson was driving a tanker (tender) to a wildland fire.
 He was involved in a collision with a brush truck responding to the same incident.
 The tanker rolled on its side as a result of the crash and Chief Anderson had to be extricated.
 He was transported to the hospital then to a regional care facility specializing in traumatic brain injuries.
 Chief Anderson died as a result of his injuries on August 25, 2014.
 Our thoughts and prayers are with the Anderson family.

 Kevin J. Ollier, 60 of Anderson Township, Ohio 09-05-14

-Firefighter/Paramedic Ollier passed away from a sudden illness several hours after responding to a smell of smoke call at a nursing home.
+Firefighter Ollier died from a sudden illness that struck several hours after he responded to a report of smoke odor in a nursing home.
 Our thoughts and prayers are with the Ollier family.

 John Derek Gupton, 24 of Spring Hope, North Carolina 09-16-14